-Convenience sales increased 2.0% to \$1.59bn (FY19: \$1.56bn) reflecting mainly higher tobacco sales from larger customers.
+Total sales in our Convenience business increased 2.0% to \$1.59bn.
+The improvement was due to increased tobacco sales from our larger customers and an uplift in sales to regional and remote communities during March and April.

-Food EBIT (pre AASB16) decreased \$5.2m (2.8%) to \$177.5m (FY19: \$182.7m).
-Underlying EBIT however improved by ~\$12m after adjusting for the decline in the contribution from the resolution of onerous lease obligations and the impact of ceasing to supply Drakes in South Australia.
-The movement in underlying EBIT reflects the contribution from increased sales, particularly in March and April, and improved earnings from joint ventures.
+Food EBIT decreased \$5.2m to \$177.5m, however underlying EBIT improved by ~\$12m after adjusting for a decline in the contribution from the resolution of onerous lease obligations and the impact of ceasing to supply Drakes in South Australia.